Our Hanoi Bia Hoi Guide — All You Need to Know About Hanoi’s Fresh Beer

+Bia hoi has never been so popular in Hanoi.
 Wine bars and gastro pubs have been popping up in cities right across Asia in recent years.
-But while microbrewery craft beers and obscure French organic biodynamic wines have been taking the region by storm, in Hanoi the bia hoi joint has never been so popular.
-Here’s our Hanoi bia hoi guide to help you.
+But while microbrewery craft beers and obscure French organic biodynamic wines have taken the region by storm, in Hanoi, Vietnam, the bia hoi joint reigns supreme.

 Bia hoi or ‘fresh beer’ is the Hanoi’s drink of choice — for locals and visitors alike.
 Trust us, we spent three months downing the stuff.